burke/zeus/docs/message_format.md

 # Message Format

-There are a number of different types of messages passed between Master and Worker processes.
+There are a number of different types of messages passed between Coordinator and Worker processes.

 In the interest of simplifying Worker libraries, messages are sent as single packets over a UNIX datagram socket, with a single-letter prefix, followed by a colon, indicating the message type.